-Links connect the web together and they should connect your site together too.
-When you link to other content within your blog posts, you encourage readers to click through to other pages of your website.
+Links connect the web, and they should connect your site too.
+For example, when you link to other content within your blog posts, you encourage readers to click through to other pages of your website.

 Doing this is important because most conversions don’t happen on the first pageview.
-If a user is visiting multiple pages, they’re becoming more committed to you with every page they visit.
+If users visit multiple pages, they’re becoming more committed to you with every page they visit.

 Internal links keep people on your site longer